dagger/dagger/docs/current/labs/project-zenith.md

 then click "Crawl".

 :::note
-You don't *have* to use `daggerverse` as the name of your git repo -- it's just a handy way to have all your modules in one git repository together.
+You don't *have* to use `daggerverse` as the name of your Git repository -- it's just a handy way to have all your modules in one Git repository together.
 But you can always split them out into separate repositories, or name it something different if you like!
 :::